storacha/w3infra/README.md

 #### Testing Stripe Integration

+There are two possible ways to configure stripe for test, a legacy version that uses the same test environment with all the users, and the new sandbox implementation that allows a separate test environment.

+##### Stripe Test Legacy

 To test the Stripe integration, set the `STRIPE_SECRET_KEY` and `STRIPE_ENDPOINT_SECRET` secrets using `sst secrets set` (use `npm exec sst -- secrets set` to do this in the root of this project).

 `STRIPE_SECRET_KEY ` should be set to the "secret" API key found on the test mode API keys page: https://dashboard.stripe.com/test/apikeys

 To get a value for `STRIPE_ENDPOINT_SECRET` you'll need to create a webhook on https://dashboard.stripe.com/test/webhooks and point it at the Stripe webhook handler for your development server.
 You can get webhook handler URL by adding `/stripe` to the end of the
-`w3infra-UploadApiStack` `ApiEndpoint` output after running `npm start` and letting it deploy.
+`w3infra-BillingStack` `ApiEndpoint` output after running `npm start` and letting it deploy.
-The full value of `STRIPE_ENDPOINT_SECRET` will look something like `whsec_AEWftGyXzREfERw4nMyPDFVCerafe`.
+The `STRIPE_ENDPOINT_SECRET` is the signing secret for your webhook and the full value will look something like `whsec_AEWftGyXzREfERw4nMyPDFVCerafe`.
+You can find it in the Stripe webhook dashboard.

 You can use the `stripe` CLI to trigger test events, like: